Truth Discovery in Sequence Labels from Crowds: Methodology

 \subsubsection{\textbf{Aggregation module}}

 The aggregation module aims to find the aggregated annotation based on the workers' labels.
 We follow the same principle proposed in \cite{CRH14}.
-The idea is that the loss is large if the estimated true labels are far from the labels given by the workers of high weights.
-By minimizing the loss, the aggregated labels will be close to the annotations from reliable workers, and a reliable worker will get a high weight if his/her annotations are close to the aggregated labels.
+The idea is that the loss is significant if the estimated true labels are far from the labels given by the workers of high weights.
+By minimizing the loss, the aggregated labels will be close to the annotations from reliable workers.
+A reliable worker will get a high weight if their annotations are close to the aggregated labels.
 Mathematically, the weighted loss is formulated in Eq. (\ref{Eq 2}) as follows:

 where $\xi(\mathbf{Y}_k^\ast)$ refers to the confidence score of the annotations, and function $H(\cdot, \cdot)$ is the cross-entropy loss to measure the disagreement level between two vectors.